hak5/keycroc-payloads/payloads/library/exfiltration/Multi_Net_Simplex/readme.md

 ## :book: Description
 Sends keystrokes from one croc to another.

-This is a PoC basicly me playing with netcat.
+This is a PoC basically me playing with netcat.
 It's quite slow!!

 ### Listener
 On the listener use ‘croc_listen’ this will set up.
 This will create a netcat listener on the port and pass the incoming traffic to QUACK KEYCODE.